tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 <h3>The Height of Heroku's Power</h3>

 After a year and a half, I took a six month break, and came back as the first Solutions Architect.
 Heroku had grown to much to have the CSA team act as SE's, so we founded HEAT (Heroku Enterprise Architect Team).
 This was my home at Heroku for the next 6 years.
-Over the years, I matriculated from a Lead Solutions Architect, to a Principle Solutions Architect and then to a Distinguished Technical Architect.

 We still worked closely with the CSA team, to replicate that single thread.
 I was happy to collaborate with my old team, and get to see customers that we had onboarded grow and prosper.